open-quantum-safe/tsc/security/response-process.md

 Concurrently with patch development, the domain expert appointed by the Quarterback should finalize the text of the security advisory.
 This includes evaluating the vulnerability using the Common Vulnerability Scoring System.

-COMMENT:
-Would a security advisory template be helpful?

 ## 4. CVE assignment

 This phase begins when the patch is approved and ends when a CVE is assigned by GitHub.